-- Religious holidays. - Absences for medical reasons. - Absences for mental or emotional disabilities. - Pre-arranged absences of an educational nature that are approved by the Principal.

-- Attendance at any school-sponsored activity. - Bereavement (please notify the school if the absence will extend beyond three days).
+- Religious holidays - Absences for medical reasons (a doctor's note may be requested) - Absences for mental or emotional disabilities (with a doctor's note) - Pre-arranged absences of an educational nature that are approved by the principal - Attendance at any school-sponsored activity - Bereavement (please notify the school if the absence will extend beyond three days)

-Parents must, within 5 school days, email the teacher a note to explain an absence.
-If a scholar misses more than 3 consecutive days, a doctor's note is required.
+Parents must, within 5 school days of the absence, email the principal to explain an absence.
+If a student misses more than 3 consecutive days for medical reasons, a doctor's note is required.
 Failure to follow this procedure will result in the absence being considered unexcused.

-If an unexcused absence is recorded, the school may attempt to contact the scholar's parent or legal guardian regarding the absence to prevent a pattern of nonattendance.
-Under some circumstances, more than parental notification may be required by the Principal.
+If an unexcused absence is recorded, the school may attempt to contact the student's parent or legal guardian regarding the absence to prevent a pattern of nonattendance.
+Under some circumstances, more than parental notification may be required by the principal.